ricardodantas/fortnox.js/README.md

 ### Authorization (request the Access Token)

-*Remember to just use once, otherwise you will get you credentials invalid.*
+*Remember to just use once, otherwise you will get your credentials invalid.*

 ```
 fortnoxAbApiJsClient